Main Menu 1

 Chinese Americans Exclusion History in WA State

-The cultural resources legacy of Chinese Americans during the Exclusion Era (1882 – 1963) represents a story of triumph and perseverance.
+The cultural resources legacy of Chinese Americans during the Exclusion Era (1882 – 1940) represents a story of triumph and perseverance.
 However, sites and buildings that represent this history are either already gone or endangered.
-In 2023, the Washington State Department of Archaeology and Historic Preservation (WA DAHP) received a $50,000 NPS Under-Representative Communities Grant to create a statewide context statement (MPD), at least one National Register nomination, create a new GIS feature class to display locations of previous Chinese American occupation, and conduct a desktop survey of Chinese American Exclusion Era resources.
+In 2023, the Washington State Department of Archaeology and Historic Preservation (WA DAHP) received a $50,000 NPS Under-Representative Communities Grant to create a statewide context statement, at least one National Register nomination, create a new GIS feature class to display locations of previous Chinese American occupation, and conduct an intensive level survey (10-20 resources).
 DAHP has contracted out with APIAHiP to complete this study.

 Latino